Seguridad Social

 Our Autónomo module covers both the Hacienda registration (Modelo 036) and the TGSS registration, step by step.

-3: You are a pensioner moving from another EU country
+Route 3: You are a pensioner from another EU country

-If you are receiving a state pension from another EU country, you enter the Spanish system through the S1 form.
-This is a document issued by the health authority of your home country (for the Netherlands, the CAK issues it; for Germany, your Krankenkasse; for the UK, HMRC / NHS Business Services Authority).
-The S1 entitles you to public healthcare in Spain at Spain's expense, with the cost recharged to your home country.
+If you receive a state pension from another EU country, you enter the Spanish system through the S1 form.
+This document is issued by the health authority of your home country: the CAK in the Netherlands, your Krankenkasse in Germany, the relevant authority in other countries.
+The S1 entitles you to public healthcare in Spain at your home country's expense, with no direct contributions to the Spanish system.

 Our Seguridad Social Pensioner module guides you through the S1 form, the INSS registration, and your Tarjeta Sanitaria.